Can a Special Needs Trust for a Minor Pay for Housing for the Entire Family?

 Response:

 There’s also a distinction between paying rent and paying a mortgage or buying a house for the family.
 If the trust pays to buy a house or for the downpayment and a significant amount of the mortgage, then it should own the house, either entirely or as co-owner with parents who are paying some of the housing costs.
 This can be problematic if, when the child reaches the age of majority, he moves out of the house, whether because he’s capable of living on his own or moves to a group home.
 Then there’s no justification for the trust continuing to hold the house and to permit the parents to live there rent-free.
+At that point, the house should be sold.
 This can create pressure for the child to continue to live at home, which may or may not be in his best interest.

 Finally, what happens if the beneficiary of the special needs trust passes away?
 While often trusts assets pass to the beneficiary’s family, this is not always the case.
 And if it’s a (d)(4)(A) trust, the state will have to be reimbursed for its Medicaid expenses on the beneficiary’s behalf, possibly forcing the sale of the house.